ian-moody/Duckception/readme.md

 # Duckception

 An implementation of the mafia/werewolf party game to be played online.
+Development commands will be located in the top level ```package.json``` file and in root level scripts.

-## Building
+## Development

-you will require the following build dependencies
+you will require the following dependencies
 - Rust + Cargo
 - Node + npm

+## Build

-All scripts will be located in the top level ```package.json``` file
+run ```build.sh``` located in the root directory